evilusean/MachineLearning/NeuralNetworks:Zero2Hero/README.md

   If a car is twice as fast as a bibcycle and a bicycle is four times as fast as a man, the car will be 8x as fast as a man. </br>
 slope intercept: Y=m(x) + b </br>
 hyperbolic functions:(tanh) </br>
+Topological Sort: ordering of graphs, such that all the edges go only from left to right